-A tasty popular Caribbean dessert recipe by the name of Jamaican Sweet Potato Pudding.
-This delicious dense pudding is so flavoursome and more-ish.
-Treat yourself to a slice or two after dinner on a Sunday afternoon.
+Learn to make this Caribbean dessert recipe by the name of Jamaican Sweet Potato Pudding.
+This delicious dense pudding is so flavoursome with the custard top.
+Treat yourself to a slice or two after dinner.

 When it comes to Caribbean dessert/sweet goods I think sweet potato pudding is a clear winner for me.
-I grow up eating this delightful pudding on Sunday after having some rice and peas.
+I grew up eating this delightful pudding on Sunday after having some rice and peas.

 If you are a fan of sweet potatoes then this dessert is what you have been waiting for.
 It's tasty, sweet with plenty of warming spices (cinnamon/nutmeg).